aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/general.rst

     - Don't breach **120 characters** per line

-not even for HTML, we even encourage you to use 80 characters per line.
-Yes, screens have gotten much bigger over the last few years, but your brain has not.
+*Not even for HTML.* We even encourage you to use 80 characters per line.
+Yes, screens have got much bigger over the last few years, but your brain hasn't.
 Better to use screen estate for splits, anyway.

 Naming